Peter Ashworth: Photography

 One of Ashworth's inspirations as a photographer was British music photographer Brian Griffin.
-When writer Bill Brewster interviewed Ashworth, he said, 'He’s a stunning photographer I learned how to light by seeing Brian’s pictures and thinking, "These excite me".'
+When writer Bill Brewster interviewed Ashworth, he said, 'He's a stunning photographer I learned how to light by seeing Brian's pictures and thinking, "These excite me".'

 Music

 Ashworth's work came to prominence in the 1980s when he worked with pop bands such as Dead or Alive, Soft Cell, Eurythmics and The Associates; rock artists such as The Clash, The Ramones, The Cult, Tina Turner, Julian Cope and The The; post-punk band PIL with John Lydon; 1980s-era New Romantic performers Visage and Steve Strange; and established artists such as Bryan Ferry.

-Ashworth's images have been used on album and single covers of the artists he has photographed, including Adam & The Ants’ Kings of the Wild Frontier, The Associates’ Sulk, Soft Cell's Non-Stop Erotic Cabaret, Frankie Goes to Hollywood's Welcome to the Pleasuredome, Visage's debut album Visage and Eurythmics' Touch.
+Ashworth's images have been used on album and single covers of the artists he has photographed, including Adam & The Ants' Kings of the Wild Frontier, The Associates’ Sulk, Soft Cell's Non-Stop Erotic Cabaret, Frankie Goes to Hollywood's Welcome to the Pleasuredome, Visage's debut album Visage and Eurythmics' Touch.

 During the National Portrait Gallery's reopening in 2023 after a three-year refurbishment, Ashworth's image of Lennox for the 'Touch' album was used as the gallery's advertising poster, and also featured in the reopening exhibition.

-Unusually for a rock photographer, Ashworth worked mostly with the large, square format Hasselblad cameras because, as he reasoned, ‘album covers are square’.
+Unusually for a rock photographer, Ashworth worked mostly with the large, square format Hasselblad cameras because, as he reasoned, 'album covers are square'.

 Fashion

-Through his initial work with musicians and designers in the eighties, Ashworth came into contact with fashion designers and moved into the area of fashion photography, working with designers such as British milliner Stephen Jones OBE, (both Ashworth and Jones working together with Visage and Steve Strange)) - Jones using Ashworth's portrait on his first business card in 1979.
+Through his initial work with musicians and designers in the 1980s, Ashworth came into contact with fashion designers and moved into the area of fashion photography, working with designers such as British milliner Stephen Jones OBE, (both Ashworth and Jones working together with Visage and Steve Strange)) – Jones using Ashworth's portrait on his first business card in 1979.

 Ashworth has also worked and with British fetish designers Murray and Vern, Basso & Brooke, and Atsuko Kudo.
 At the inception of the fetish club, Skin Two, one of its founders, Tim Woodward, asked Ashworth to photograph the event.
 In 1992, Ashworth photographed the ‘Skin Two Collection 3: Murray & Vern’ catalogue, art-directed and designed by Skin Two editor Tony Mitchell.

 Ashworth's photographic work with the avant-garde performance artist and fashion model Leigh Bowery was featured in a 2012 celebration of Bowery's life entitled Xtravaganza: Staging Leigh Bowery that was held at the Kunsthalle Wien museum in Vienna, Austria.